thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-\clearpage
+That `options` argument is no longer necessary because it was only used to

-That `options` argument is no longer necessary, because it was only used to
+build the summarizer&mdash;which is now handled by the controller.
+Let's
-build the summarizer, which is now handled by the controller.
-Let's remove it:
+remove it:

 ```ruby
 # app/models/question.rb